Governing Council

 Fred McClure![Fred McClure]()

-Fred McClure is executive director of the Leadership Initiative at Texas A&M University.
+Fred McClure is the chief community engagement officer at Texas A&M University.
 He was previously the chief executive officer for the George Bush Presidential Library Foundation.
 Prior to joining the Foundation, McClure was the Washington, D.C., managing partner for the international law firm SNR Denton.
 He has also served as assistant for legislative affairs to President George H. W. Bush and as special assistant for legislative affairs to President Ronald Reagan.
 His previous U.S. government service includes legislative director to U.S. Senator John Tower, associate deputy U.S. attorney general, and chairman of the Board of Visitors of the U.S. Naval Academy.
 In 1995, Governor George W. Bush appointed McClure to the Texas A&M University System Board of Regents, where he served as vice-chairman.

 Clarence Page![Clarence Page]()